Banana with Parsley Dust

 It was molecular gastronomy chef Heston Blumenthal who, using molecular profiling, first discovered that banana paired well with parsley.
 This scientific method of food pairing is based on the principal that foods combine well with one another when they have similar molecular compounds in common. (go to “Food Pairing in Molecular Gastronomy”)

 When creating this recipe, I first tried combining the parsley dust with caramelized bananas but the flavor of the bananas was overpowering the parsley.
 I finally decided to keep it simple and use fresh bananas with a touch of whipped cream to enhance the excellent flavor pairing of banana and parsley.
-The parsley dust and dried parsley leaves are based on recipes from Grant Achatz and Heston Blumenthal respectively.

 Ingredients (4 servings)